pokergeist/Breakout-Boards/README.md

 This is my collection of various breakout boards that do one or more of the following:
   * expose a removable MCU board's pins for headers or soldering
   * make edge-pinned boards like Adafruit's ItsyBitsy adaptable to a protoboard
-  * add an I2C Qwiic/STEMMA QY port
+  * add an I2C Qwiic/STEMMA QT port
   * expose debug pins SWDIO and SWCLK (SAMD21/M0) and the option for a Segger J-Link connector.

 ## Directory